 Please be aware of the risks involved with sending any expensive/fragile possessions to camp.
 Camp Sequoia is not responsible should these items be lost or broken by your child or another camper during the summer.
-If any prohibited items above are found at camp, we will hold them until the end of your camper's session.
+If any of the prohibited items listed above are found at camp, we will hold them until the end of your camper's session.